sabareeshreddy/Algorithm_Analysis/README.md

 ## Usage

-Once you have all the files on your local system, you can launch it by double tapping the `Sorting_visualizer.py` file present in the **`src`** folder.
+Once you have all the files on your local system, you can launch it by double-tapping the `Sorting_visualizer.py` file present in the **`src`** folder.
 You can do this only if you have the _python launcher_ installed.

 Else, `cd/` to the src folder on your terminal and type `python Sorting_visualizer.py`.

 Enter the number of terms to be sorted and select your sorting algorithm.

-**Note** : Once visualisation is completed, you can find all the information about it present within the `Sorting_algorithm_data.csv` file created in the src folder.
+**Note**: Once the visualization is completed, you can find all the information about it present within the `Sorting_algorithm_data.csv` file created in the src folder.

 ## Demo